THE PATENT IS THE PRODUCT

 Therefore:

-1. Determine maximum tolerated oral dose in the mouse and rabbit.
+1. Determine the maximum tolerated oral dose in the mouse and rabbit.

 ADDITIONAL IN VITRO TESTS: